 Keep six feet or more between you and others, especially indoors.

 Wear a mask or face covering

 Masks help protect you, your family and everyone else.
 We all must do our part and wear a mask or face covering when coming in contact with others.
 There has been much comment and debate about masks, but the science is clear that they are an effective tool in both stopping the spread of the virus and protecting you from being infected.
 For decades, medical professionals have been wearing them all day without adverse effects.

 Practice compassion for others

-The pandemic has made life difficult for nearly all of us and decisions you make about the precautions you take don’t just affect you – they affect all of us.
+The pandemic has made life difficult for nearly all of us and decisions we make about the precautions we take don’t just affect us – they affect those around us.
+We’re all in this together.
 The virus is easily transmittable and 40% or more of those actively infected will not show any symptoms.
 They simply won’t know they are infected unless they are tested, but those they infect could become sick and, in the worst case, die from COVID-19.
-While you and your neighbors may feel well and have no cause for concern as you get together for dinner, you could still be infected and transmit the virus to them and then to their aging (and high-risk) parents before anyone knows it.

 Symptoms may appear 2-14 days after exposure to the virus.
 Call your primary care provider or local health department right away if you are concerned about any new symptoms, including: